-The mapping between virtual and physical address spaces is defined in a set of Translation Tables, also sometimes called Page Tables.
-For each block or page of virtual addresses, the translation tables provides the corresponding physical address and the attributes for accessing that page.
+The mapping between virtual and physical address spaces is defined in a set of translation tables, also sometimes called page tables.
+For each block or page of virtual addresses, the translation tables provide the corresponding physical address and the attributes for accessing that page.

-Each translation table entry is known as a Block or Page descriptor.
+Each translation table entry is called a block or page descriptor.
 In most cases, the attributes come from this descriptor.

 Important attributes are:

-Make a note of these attributes as we will revisit them further on in this guide.
+Remember these attributes, because we will revisit them later in this guide.